Woodham Brothers

 Woodham Brothers Ltd is a trading business, based mainly around activities and premises located within Barry Docks, in Barry, South Wales.
 It is noted globally for its 1960s activity as a scrapyard (hence its colloquial name of Barry Scrapyard), where 297 withdrawn British Railways steam locomotives were sent, from which 213 were rescued for the developing railway preservation movement.
+In the second half of the 20th century its activity was driven by Dai Woodham.

 History

 Established in 1892 as Woodham & Sons by Albert Woodham, the company was based at Thomson Street, Barry.
 The company bought old rope, dunnage wood and scrap metal from the ships, boats and marine businesses which used the newly created Barry Docks, which it then resold or scrapped.

+In the 1930s, the Woodhams started to trade in scrap metal.

 Albert retired in 1947, when his youngest son, Dai, was demobbed from the British Army after World War II.
 Dai renamed the business Woodham Brothers Ltd in 1953, creating four lines of business under four separate companies, which between them employed 200 people: Woodham Brothers, Woodham Transport, Woodham Marine and Woodham Metals.